School-Meal-Mapper/School-Meal-Mapper/docs/contributing.md

 ### Open source repositories used

 Our code was adapted from [NC Covid Support] (https://github.com/code-for-chapel-hill/NC-COVID-Support), created by [Code for Chapel Hill ](http://www.codeforchapelhill.com/).
-In addition, some features were informed by [Bay Area Community Resources] (https://github.com/dcl-covid-19/mega-map-dev).
+In addition, some features were informed by [Bay Area Community Resource Map] (https://github.com/dcl-covid-19/mega-map-dev).
 You may find that these repositories are useful to look to as you develop!

 ### Development machine requirements